rderelle/Broccoli/README.md

 python broccoli.py -dir example_dataset
 ```
 Broccoli will store the temporary and output files in 4 directories named `dir_step1` to `dir_step4` (one for each step) located in the current directory.
-In this test run, Broccoli should identify 226 orthologous groups and 874 orthologous pairs.

-## Current version: 1.1
-New: alignements are built from CIGAR strings in Diamond outputs (the version requires Diamond v0.9.30+)

 ## Licence